damouze/SZC-1/README.md

     - msx_rom_ram_board: a board with 512kB flash ROM and 1MB SRAM (requires the ppi_slot_select_expanded board)
 	- ppi_slot_select: a board that provides MSX compatible slot select registers as well as 16 GPIO pins.
 	- ppi_slot_select_expanded: as ppi_slot_select, but also contains an expanded slot select register.
-- digital contains some experiments made in Digital to work out some concepts
+- digital contains experiments made in Digital to work out some concepts
 - doc: contains documentation and other reference material
 - ibom: interactive BOMs for the boards
+- pics:
-- pics: contains 3D renderings of most of the boards
+    - renderings: contains 3D renderings of most of the boards
+	- photos: contains photos of PCBs and assembled boards
 - verilog: contains verilog output from Digital for the experiments in the *digital* folder.